 [Jan 10, 2018, 8:49 PM]

-Even with the slowdown from COVID-19, Charlotte looks to a future with new lodging options in the Center City.
+Rebounding from a COVID-19 slowdown, Charlotte looks to the future with new lodging options in the Center City.
 JW Marriott Charlotte, the first of Marriott International's luxury flagship hotels in North Carolina, is poised to open this summer across the street from the Charlotte Convention Center.
 With 381 oversize rooms and suites, the property will feature 22,240 square feet of meeting space, a Spa by JW, rooftop lounge and pool, Dean's Italian Steakhouse and Caroline's Oyster Bar.
 The hotel is part of the Ally Charlotte Center project.
 In other developments, the 175-room Hyatt Centric SouthPark Charlotte opened in June.
 The first of the millennial-minded brand's properties in North Carolina, the hotel features such colorful touches as a 6-foot-tall peacock sculpture and murals saluting Charlotte's Revolutionary War history and the nation's first gold rush.
 Dining options include IRO in the lobby and Mizu, a seafood-focused rooftop restaurant.
-These new arrivals follow the August 2020 opening of the Kessler Collection opened the 254-room Grand Bohemian Charlotte, complete with art gallery, spa and fitness center, and restaurant with rooftop bar and lounge.
+These new arrivals follow the August 2020 opening of the Kessler Collection's 254-room Grand Bohemian Charlotte, complete with art gallery, spa and fitness center, and restaurant with rooftop bar and lounge.